Skip to content

 3. REST/SOAP API tests.

-In order to mark a test case ready for parallel run set the custom property Ready for parallel run in test case details.
+To mark a test case as ready for parallel execution, set the custom property Ready for parallel run in the test case details.

 Test Case Properties

-If all test cases included into a test set have this property, the test set is configured for parallel run - RapiseLauncher will execute the test cases in parallel.
+If all test cases included in a test set have this property, and the test set is configured for parallel execution, RapiseLauncher will execute the test cases in parallel.

-To configure the test set use the custom properties Run tests in parallel and Max parallel tests (0 - no limit).
+To configure the test set, use the custom properties Run tests in parallel and Max parallel tests (where 0 means no limit).

-Since Rapise 7.2 - RapiseLauncher can run configurations (see Input Data Table section below) in parallel.
-This feature is controlled via Unroll input data for parallel execution custom property of a test set.
+Since Rapise 7.2, RapiseLauncher can run configurations (see the Input Data Table section below) in parallel.
+This feature is controlled via the Unroll input data for parallel execution custom property of a test set.
 See the Parallel Execution Webinar for more details.

 Input Data Table